The fabulous Mohammad boys

 The debut of the youngest man to play Test cricket.
 Officially, and despite the presence of a wispy moustache, Hasan Raza was 14 years and 227 days old when he took the field in the second Test against Zimbabwe in Faisalabad, shattering Mushtaq Mohammad's existing record of 15 years and 124 days.
 Pakistan birth certificates remain about as reliable as English wrist-spinners, however, and the PCB's chief executive, Majid Khan, said Raza was anything up to a year older.
 Either way, he made a decent fist of things, stroking 27 in a low-scoring game that Pakistan won at a canter to take the series 1-0.
 He was then dropped, until he made a fighting comeback in the third Test in Sharjah against the Australians in a series where Pakistan were whitewashed 0-3 in 2002.
 He made an unbeaten 54 and 68.

 Birth of the nuggety Australian Ken Mackay, a bits-and-pieces cricketer par excellence.
-Known as "Slasher" because that was one thing he never did with the bat, he was a stodgy, immovable lower middle-order object and a handy low-slung medium-pacer, as well as being a ferocious gum-chewer with the capacity to annoy the hell out of opposing bowlers.
+Known as "Slasher" because that was one thing he never did with the bat, he was a stodgy, immovable lower-middle-order object and a handy low-slung medium-pacer, as well as being a ferocious gum-chewer with the capacity to annoy the hell out of opposing bowlers.
 He made 13 Test fifties without reaching three figures, mostly when it mattered - Australia never lost a game in which Mackay made a half-century, and he averaged only 8.91 (with six ducks in 12 innings) in Australian defeats.
 His finest moments came during the classic series against West Indies in 1960-61.
-He salvaged a draw in the fourth Test in Adelaide and scampered the winning bye in the fifth in Melbourne.
+He salvaged a draw in the fourth Test, in Adelaide, and scampered the winning bye in the fifth in Melbourne.
 Mackay died of a heart attack in his native Queensland in 1982.

 A host of famous names made their debuts in the one-off Test between Australia and Pakistan in Karachi.
-Majid Khan and Asif Iqbal - later much better-known as batsmen - took the new ball, but it was the two new boys at the top of the order who stole the show.
+Majid Khan and Asif Iqbal - later much better known as batsmen - took the new ball, but it was the two new boys at the top of the order who stole the show.
 Khalid "Billy" Ibadulla (166) and Abdul Kadir (95) added 249 for the first wicket on the first day, the highest partnership by two Test debutants, and Pakistan's highest for the first wicket at the time.
 Ibadulla also became the first Pakistani to make a century on Test debut.
-The match, which ended in a draw, was also notable for twin tons by Australian captain Bob Simpson.
+The match, which ended in a draw, was also notable for twin tons by Australia captain Bob Simpson.

 A mighty innings from Dave Houghton was not enough to give Zimbabwe their maiden Test victory against Sri Lanka in Bulawayo.
 Houghton cracked 266, the highest Test score by a Zimbabwean, to set up a total of 462 for 9.
 And when Sri Lanka ended the third day in disarray on 96 for 6, defeat looked inevitable.
 But Sri Lanka battened down the hatches, crawling to 218 in 116 overs in their first innings, and though they were forced to follow on, Sanjeeva Ranatunga took advantage of a lifeless surface to make his second hundred in as many Tests and secure a draw.

 Charles McLeod, who played 17 Tests between 1894 and 1905, was born today.
 Though never a great force in Australian cricket he was an excellent all-round man.
 He was always a batsman of the ultra-careful school, very strong in defence, but undistinguished in style.
-For many seasons McLeod was also a member of the Victorian XI in the inter-state matches.
+For many seasons McLeod was also a member of the Victoria XI in the inter-state matches.

 1869 Charles Hime (South Africa)